daos-stack/daos/docs/user/filesystem.md

 be started and stopped on each compute node as part of the prolog and epilog scripts of any resource manager or scheduler in use.

+### Core binding and threads.

+DFuse will launch one thread per available core by default, although this can be changed by the `--thread-count` option.
+To change the cores that DFuse runs on use kernel level tasksets which will bind DFuse to a subset of cores, this can be done via the `tasket` or `numactl` programs or similar, if doing this then DFuse will again launch one thread per available core by default.
+Many metadata operations will block a thread until completed so if restricting DFuse to a small number of cores then overcommiting via the `--thread-count` option is desirable.

 ### Restrictions

 DFuse is limited to a single user.
 Access to the filesystem from other users,